 - Dermatology (skin stein and wrinkle removal through laser application)

 - Ophthalmology (cornea transplant, cataract surgery, refractive surgery)

 - Dentistry (several procedures).

 - Substance addiction recovery (wellness tourism)

-Health tourism benefits companies operating in the health sector, such as: medical device manufacturers, engineering firms, biomedical producers, pharmaceutical companies, and more.
+Health tourism benefits companies operating in the health sector, such as: medical device manufacturers, engineering firms, biomedical producers, pharmaceutical companies, ambulance services companies, insurance companies and more.
 Having such demand, both private and public Costa Rican hospitals and clinics will demand medical devices, supplies, discardable supplies, laboratory equipment, pharmaceuticals, specialized construction materials, health education, health IT solutions and other biomedical products to provide top-quality health services to patients.